killianmuldoon/capi-dev/clusterclass/testing/README.md

   * delete cluster

 TODO:
-* Check if MD templates are deleted after MD deletion (probably not)
+* is MD deleted after it's dropped from the cluster?
 * KCP: check if kubernetesVersion and machineTemplate must be set
 * multiple clusters
 * Same with errors?